 Everything you need to know about the Pink River Dolphin

-- The diet of the dolphins
+- The largest species of dolphins

 - The smartest dolphins

 - Live in the Amazon and Orinoco river systems

 - Pink dolphins in endangered

 - Pink river dolphin, surrounded by myths and legends

 Pink dolphins are also known as “botos”.
 These look very different from gray marine dolphins.
 First, just as the name says, they are pink, and their color could be due to the natural inclination of these to fight and get hurt.
 As his wounds heal, they become covered with pink scar tissue, which replaces his gray skin.
 They also feature low ridge-shaped dorsal fins, and long, slender snouts.
 Not to mention, they have plump bodies, wide cheeks, and pronounced round foreheads.
 These cute animals have developed a unique look that they are easy to tell apart.
 These are special features that have given them a unique look that is easy to tell apart.

 Also, they can be characterized by having small eyes.
 This may lead you to think that river dolphins have a hard time seeing, but in fact, their eyesight is very good.
 Moreover, they can turn their heads in all directions, giving them the option of observing from all angles.
 For all these reasons, they are one of the most fantastic Peruvian Animals to meet on your next vacation.

 Despite being named the pink dolphins, not all of them are pink.
 These dolphins are originally born with a grayish color.
 And as they age, many of them turn pink (due to their scar tissue produced by wounds after fights and aggressive games during childhood and youth) While others remain gray.
 Also, for those who are pink, their hue can vary from pale pink to a kind of flamingo pink.
 Even when these dolphins are happy, or get excited, they can turn a much brighter pink.

 Pink color as a weapon of seduction